cheuklau/log_analysis/README.md

 ```
 The python code will connect to the news database, use SQL queries to
 analyze the data, and display the requested trends.

-# Credits
-This project is generated as part of Udacity's full-stack web development
-program.